Tech Talk on Cybersecurity

 It’s hard to imagine there was a time when human resource departments were demanding the social media login credentials for prospective employees to view their activity and make sure they were a “good fit” for the company.
 To get a job, unwitting people handed over passwords that they were using and reusing for most of their online activity.
 Besides breaking the privacy and security rules associated with those social media accounts, sharing login credentials is a bad idea.

 A good financial advisor will recognize that clients may not understand the significance to their own financial well-being because the terminology seems too technical.
-As technology quickly changes, they may also find the steps to keeping their information locked tight too difficult to follow.
+As technology quickly changes, they may also find the steps to keeping their information locked tight too difficult to follow and they may also lack a data breach game plan.
 This is where our jobs as not only advisors and behavior modifiers comes into play, but also as educators.

 What’s the password?